wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 **Counts in facet results**

 When adding a filter to a faceted query, you might want to retain the facet statement (for example, `facet=Rating&$filter=Rating ge 4`).
-Technically, facet=Rating isn’t needed, but keeping it returns the counts of facet values for ratings 4 and higher.
+Technically, facet=Rating <!-- deleted by customization isn't --><!-- keep by customization: begin --> isn’t <!-- keep by customization: end --> needed, but keeping it returns the counts of facet values for ratings 4 and higher.
 For example, if a user clicks "4" and the query includes a filter for greater or equal to "4", counts are returned for each rating that is 4 and up.

 **Sharding implications on facet counts**